kiranbakale/AMI-Readme/docs/environment_advanced.md

 - `default_iam_identifier_path` - The IAM [Path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html) to be applied to all IAM Policies and Roles the Toolkit creates.
 Defaults to `null` which in turn results in `/` default path in AWS.

 The Toolkit will then apply the path on the next `terraform apply` run.

-## Container Registry (GCP, AWS)

-[Container Registry](https://docs.gitlab.com/ee/user/packages/container_registry/) is enabled by default in GitLab when you're deploying an environment configured with external SSL.
-The Toolkit follows this design and will configure the registry and any dependencies by default such as object storage bucket and networking.

-Additionally, by default, the service is configured differently depending on setup type.
-For Omnibus setups it will be available on the same URL via `5050`, for Cloud Native Hybrid it will be available on the URL `registry.<external_url>`.

-For all setups, the below settings configure how the service and dependents are set up:

-- `container_registry_enable` - Controls whether the container registry and dependents are enabled.
-Will be enabled by default when using SSL on either AWS or GCP.
-Must be set in both Terraform and Ansible environment configs.
-- `container_registry_port` - Port number for the container registry to be available on in Omnibus environments.
-Must be set in both Terraform and Ansible environment configs.
-Defaults to `5050`.
-- `container_registry_allowed_ingress_cidr_blocks` - A list of CIDR blocks that configures the IP ranges that will be able to access the container registry externally.
-Default is `["0.0.0.0/0"]`.